 If the same key appears multiple times, only the last value will be visible.

-The escapes in the key name (like k\:e\=y
+The escapes in the key name (like k\:e\=y) are not supported,

 The multiline values (where the endline character is escaped by backslash) are not supported too.